-The architecture of the ADAMANT solution approach is shown in Figure 1, which highlights the use of composite QoS metrics to evaluate transport protocols and machine learning to select an appropriate transport protocol when the current one is insufficient.
-The ADAMANT controller receives QoS monitoring data and feeds the data to the protocol optimizer which uses an ANN to determine the appropriate transport protocol and settings.
+The architecture of the ADAMANT solution approach is shown in Figure 1.
+The ADAMANT controller receives QoS monitoring data and feeds the data to the protocol optimizer which uses the ANN to determine the appropriate transport protocol and settings.
 The protocol optimizer then sends the protocol selection to the controller to make appropriate adjustments to the system.